-MORNING: Novodevichy Convent & Museum of the Great Patriotic
+MORNING: Museum of the Great Patriotic War & Novodevichy Convent

-We loved Victory Park so much during our first day, that we decided to go back during our last day in Moscow to get inside the Museum of the Great Patriotic War.
-Our original idea was visiting Stalin's Bunker, but we didn't realise that it closed on Saturday.
+I loved Victory Park so much during my first day, that I decided to go back during my last day in Moscow to get inside the Museum of the Great Patriotic War.
+My original idea was visiting Stalin's Bunker, but I didn't realise that it closed on Saturday.
 This Wold War II museum was a great replacement.

 The interior of the museum is spectacular.
 As you enter, the first thing that you'll find is the Hall of Glory, a white marble room with the names of over 11,000 recipients of the Hero of the Soviet Union distinction.
 In the middle is located the sculpture 'Soldier of Victory'.
 From the ceiling hang strings of glass beads, a symbol of the tears for the dead.

 The whole exhibit revolves around the war, with incredible dioramas depicting the most important battles from the Russian point of view.
 You can even get inside a real scale reproduction of a street in Berlin during the war.

 The signs and information are mainly in Russian, with very little English, so unfortunately, many of the exhibits are not very informative unless you speak some Russian.
 Still, if you like memorabilia from the war, such as clothing, arms and medals, I'm pretty sure that you will enjoy the museum.
 They also have on display teeth from Auschwitz prisoners, a terrifying reminder of the horrors of the war.